barrelstrength/sprout-docs/docs/import/navigation-using-structures.md

 # Navigation

-Build Navigation using Structures and reuse it from project it project.
+Build Navigation using Structures and reuse it from project to project.

 ``` json
 [